 Celebrate the gap between resource demand and resource supply.
 Answering this question will create a gap between demand for resources and the supply.
 Celebrate this gap.
 What it means is that the organization is creating new investment opportunities everywhere.
 All hallway conversations will be about the gap.
 Bring these conversations into the learning center and talk about it.

 Mobilize the three communities to close the gap, starting by simplifying the rest.
 Now it’s time to launch a new wave of micro-battles to free up resources.
-You can mobilize your three communities to do so; you need experimentation, execution and scaling skills to pull this off.
+You can mobilize your three communities to do so; you need innovation, execution and scaling skills to pull this off.
 Your teams will begin to recognize that they need simplification to fuel growth, and if you give all three communities a major part in this new wave, they will find the resources.
 As mentioned above, don’t forget to celebrate the heroes who free up resources to fund growth alongside those who deploy the resources to grow.

 And remember, it’s almost always about your people.
 We often refer to funding and funds, but a lot of the resource gap will involve your people.
 You’ll be demanding a lot from them.
 Simplification asks that you eliminate noncore activities, which will require “delayering” the organization to reduce the number of middle managers.
 But even if you eliminate roles, there should be great opportunities to redirect individuals to new growth tasks, including helping the company build those essential scaling skills.
 If you want to simplify to fuel growth, you have to build the capability to effectively train and shift people from execution roles to experimentation and scaling.
 Begin learning how to do this sooner rather than later.
 Your goal is to be an organization that requires fewer resources, redeployed in the right places, which means you’ll be making hard choices about some people.
 Recognize this and start on Day 1.

 OK.
 We’ve now explored some critical questions.
 Earlier, we asked, “What will it feel like to be a scale insurgent?” and in this blog post we’ve asked, “With that as a destination, what are the three biggest challenges you’ll face and how can you overcome them?”
 Now, you need to get going.
-Here’s what to expect in the first 100 days and beyond.